Article updated on 6 April 2021 by Brett Smith

-The Argentine Republic, or Argentina, is a sparsely populated country on the continent of South America, with a population of 44.3 million.
+The Argentine Republic, or Argentina, is a sparsely populated country on the continent of South America, with an estimated population of 45.9 million.
 It is the 8th largest country in the world, with an area of 2.8 million sq km which covers most of the southern half of South America.
-Due to its length of almost 4000 km, the climate of the country ranges from the rainforest-covered tropics of the north to the sub-Antarctic conditions in the south.
+Due to its length of almost 4000 km, the country's climate ranges from the rainforest-covered tropics of the north to the sub-Antarctic conditions in the south.

-This article will give an overview of the major mineral resources present in Argentina, the evolution of mining industry and what the future may hold for mining in Argentina.
+This article will give an overview of the major mineral resources present in Argentina, the mining industry's evolution, and what the future may hold for mining in Argentina.

 Resources in Argentina

 A century ago, Argentina was one of the world's richest countries due to its natural resources.
 However, political and economic turmoil have dogged the nation over the last 100 years, making it difficult for the country to retain its place as an economic superpower.

 The important mineral resources present in the country include lead, zinc, tin, copper, iron ore, manganese, petroleum, uranium, and lithium.
 In 2016, the mining sector contributed $17.8 billion to Argentina’s GDP, representing 3.2%.

 As a recognized ‘middle power’ with a ‘very high’ human development index rating, Argentina has a stable government and has secure mining policies and legislation in place.
 In a forward-thinking move towards sustainability, a law was passed in 2010 forbidding mining in and around the large glaciers in the south of the country.